telerik/ajax-docs/controls/htmlchart/design-time/configuration-wizard.md

 If you want to take advantage of the [Data Navigation]({%slug htmlchart/functionality/data-navigation%}) functionality, you can create and customize a Navigator pane from the Navigator tab (**Figure 8**).

->note This functionality is available only for a Stock layout.
+>tip This functionality is available only for a Stock layout.

 On the left is a set of properties for modifying the hint, x-axis appearance and the date ranges of the selector use calenders for easing the input of DateTime values.
 On the right, you'll see the availableSeries collection editor that lets a developer add an appropriate series and adjust their corresponding settings.